jonlld/the-amazing-math-machine/notes.md

 5. Other

 - 'How to play' / 'About' pages TODO
-- Refactor layout / state management / compartmentalise functions TODO
 - Add polish - icons, colors, a little animation, a little sound TODO
+- Refactor - layout / state/ modularity TODO
-- Make responsive TODO
+- Make responsive!
+TODO

 ---

-- Additional Ideas:
+- Other Ideas:

 * Add a TNT power for every 10 sums answered - allows you to skip an answer?
-* Timed mode - do x # of random sums in a fixed time
+* Speedrun - do x # of random sums in a fixed time

 - References / Resources: